frnhr/nofollow_finder/README.md

 ```

 Also note that it is not necessary to run the command in any
-sub-directories, as they will "inherit" the configuration is present in
+sub-directories, as they will "inherit" the configuration if present in
-any parent directory.
+any ancestor directory.

 #### Installation